-You might need a whistleblower to let you know what other employees think of you when you are not around.
+You might need a whistleblower to tell you what other employees think of you when you are not around.
 Or a trusted friend who would advise and guide you to make decisions that benefit your employees.

-Knowing how others perceive you would help change or sustain your behavior and attitude towards them.
+Knowing how others perceive you would help change or sustain your behavior and attitude toward them.
 It is essential to know about employees’ opinions to strengthen yourself.

 Having a personal vision statement makes things easier to follow.
 Every great leader has a unique vision for the future of the company or employees.
 For example, John Rampton, the founder of Hostt.com, vision is very business-oriented.